haekb/nolf1-modernizer/nolf-modernizer-readme.txt

  - Fixed some invisible impassible geometry.
  - Added a experimental developer console, can be toggled on/off with tilde. (`~`)
  - Fixed a crash in the weapons hotkey screen.

+-- Patch 3

+ - Patched out GameSpy from dedicated/hosted servers and the server browser

 --  Additional Config Commands